hashicorp/terraform-provider-hcp/docs/data-sources/packer_run_task.md

 -> **Note:** This data source is currently in public beta.

+-> **Note:** Use of this data source in the same workspace as an `hcp_packer_run_task` resource (pointing to the same HCP Project) is discouraged.
+If this is not possible (ex: using a module containing the data source in the same workspace as a copy of the resource), use the `depends_on` meta-argument to mark the data source as dependent on the resource.

 The Packer Run Task data source gets the configuration information needed to set up an HCP Packer Registry's run task.

 ## Example Usage